cyber-wojtek/waytermirror/README.md

 Quick usage tips
 - Zoom panning: when zoomed (Ctrl+Alt+Shift+Z), use arrow keys to pan the viewport.
 Hold PageUp/PageDown for faster vertical movement.
 - Rotation: use **[** and **]** to rotate in 15° steps, **T**/**Y** for 90° jumps, **\\** to reset.
 Rotation is handled natively by CUDA when available.
-- Renderer cycling: use **R** to cycle through all renderers (braille → blocks → ascii → hybrid → sixel) in sequence.
+- Renderer cycling: use **R** to cycle through all renderers (braille → blocks → ascii → hybrid → sixel → kitty → framebuffer) in sequence.
 - Sixel rendering: press **R** repeatedly to cycle to the sixel renderer for native pixel graphics display on compatible terminals (xterm, mlterm, foot, etc.).
 Sixels provide significantly higher visual fidelity than Unicode modes.
+- Kitty graphics: cycle to the kitty renderer for terminals that support kitty graphics protocol (e.g., WezTerm/foot/kitty) for faster pixel pushes than sixel on many terminals.
+- Framebuffer mode: cycle to framebuffer to write directly to /dev/fb0 on the client (TTY/console), bypassing terminal emulators entirely.
 - FPS adjustment: use **J** to increase and **K** to decrease FPS by 5 (range: 1-120).
 - Output cycling: press **`** (backtick) to cycle through outputs or toggle follow-focus mode.
 - Compression toggle: use **U** to quickly enable/disable LZ4 compression for video frames.